Jieli12/BIGPAST/README.md

 ## Requirement

-This repository depends on the Python package [skewt-scipy](https://pypi.org/project/skewt-scipy/).
-To install it, please run the following command in terminal.
+This repository relies on the Python package [skewt-scipy](https://pypi.org/project/skewt-scipy/).
+To install this package, execute the following command in your terminal:

 ```bash
 pip install skewt-scipy